Motions in New York Divorce Actions

 4. Cross Motions

 A cross motion is a motion that is filed only in response to an existing motion, and is made returnable the same day.
-Three days notice is required to make a cross motion.
 The relief sought need not be related to the initial motion.
+As a practical matter, time deadlines and return dates for motions are liberally granted by the court and are often expanded on consent.

 5. Types of Motions and Various Relief